Astralneko/starry-obsidian-notes/Pezen/Languages/Debazi language/Debazi grammar.md

 ## Nouns
 Nouns conjugate for both number and case.
 Only singular and plural numbers, and nominative, accusative, genitive, dative, locative, and instrumental cases, have their own forms.
 However, Debazi makes heavy use of affixes that effectively apply other cases or numbers:
 - The prefix *des-* on the singular form of a noun makes it paucal instead of singular.
-- The prefix *t’å-* on the locative form of a noun makes it lative, while *īkh-* makes it ablative.
+- The prefix *t’å-* on the locative form of a noun makes it lative, while *cü-* makes it ablative.
 - The *suffix -yya* on a non-genitive noun makes it a construct - that is, it marks that the noun is owned by another.
 The possessor is the noun conjugated for the same case but without *-yya*.
 ### A-type conjugations
 | Declension A | Singular | Plural |